mdn/content/files/en-us/mozilla/add-ons/webextensions/api/declarativenetrequest/onrulematcheddebug/index.md

 {{AddonSidebar()}}

 Fired when a rule is matched with a request.
-Only available for [temporarily loaded extensions](https://extensionworkshop.com/documentation/develop/temporary-installation-in-firefox/) with the `"declarativeNetRequestFeedback"` permission, as this is intended for debugging purposes only.
+Only available extensions with the `"declarativeNetRequestFeedback"` permission, as this is intended for debugging purposes only.
+See [Browser compatibility](#browser-compatibility) for details on how testing is enabled in each browser.

 ## Syntax